 - Information about other programs and resources that can help keep you walking

-If you want to learn more, or are interested in attending or offering the WWE program in New York State, contact the Quality and Technical Assistance Center at the University at Albany at QTAC@albany.edu or 877.496.2780.
+If you are interested in attending or offering any of the programs described above, visit the Quality and Technical Assistance Center (QTAC) at the University at Albany to learn more.
+Additional evidence-based health promotion and disease prevention programs are available in NY.

 In addition to the programs being promoted by the New York State Department of Health, the Centers for Disease Control and Prevention also recommends these additional programs to help you manage your arthritis: